symphonists/search_index/README.markdown

 ## Weighting
 We all know that all sections are equal, only some are more equal than others ;-) You can give higher or lower weighting to results from certain sections, by issuing them a weighting when you configure their Search Index.
 The default is `Medium` (no weighting), but if you want more chance of entries from your section appearing higher up the search results, choose `High`; or for even more prominence `Highest`.
 The opposite is true: to bury entries lower down the results then choose `Low` or `Lowest`.
 This weighting has the effect of doubling/quadrupling or halving/quartering the original "relevance" score calculated by the search.

-## Boolean search
-Search Index makes use of MySQL's boolean fulltext search.
-When using the multi-section search, you can use the `+` and `-` directives to make results more specific.
-In fact, Search Index actually appends `+` to all words, making them required, to make the results as specific is possible.
-You can also use double-quotes too, to search for specific strings.

-For more information see <http://dev.mysql.com/doc/refman/5.1/en/fulltext-boolean.html>

 ## Configuration
 The common configuration options are discussed above.
 This is a full list of the variables you *should* see in your `config.php`.
 If some are missing it is because you have previously installed an earlier version of the extension.
 You can add these variables manually to make use of them.